phoe/damn-fast-priority-queue/README.md

 # Damn Fast Priority Queue

-A priority queue whose first and foremost priority is speed.
+A heap-based priority queue whose first and foremost priority is [**speed**](https://www.youtube.com/watch?v=AkagvXwDsYU).

 Blame [@mfiano](https://github.com/mfiano/) for the existence of this library.
+He's the one who wanted a priority queue that's going to run as fast as possible in one of the hottest loops of his game engine ~~and then figured out that hey, he actually doesn't need a prio queue there~~.

-## Assumptions
+## Description

 * The queue enqueues objects along with their priorities.
   * The stored objects may be of arbitrary type.